zhimeir/zhimeir.github.io/_pages/about.md

 From 2021-2023, I was a postdoctoral researcher in the Statistics Department at the University of Chicago, advised by Professor <a href='https://rinafb.github.io/'>Rina Foygel Barber</a>.
 I obtained my Ph.D. in Statistics from Stanford University, advised by Professor <a href='https://candes.su.domains/'>Emmanuel Candès</a>.
-Prior to this, I received my Bachelor’s degree in Statistics from Peking University.
-Here is a copy of my <a href='/assets/pdf/CV_Zhimei_Ren.pdf'>CV</a>.
+Prior to this, I received my Bachelor’s degree in Statistics from Peking University. <!--Here is a copy of my <a href='/assets/pdf/CV_Zhimei_Ren.pdf'>CV</a>.-->
 You can also find me on <a href='https://scholar.google.com/citations?user=X3gGi_0AAAAJ&hl=en'>Google scholar</a> and <a href='https://github.com/zhimeir'>GitHub</a>.
 </p>